azurermtemplates/azurermtemplates/activedirectorynewdomain/Readme.md

 This template will deploy a new VM (along with a new VNet, Storage Account and Load Balancer) and will configure it as a Domain Controller and create a new forest and domain.

-There are a number of issues\workarounds in this template and the associated DSC Script:

-1. Version 1.7 of the DSC Extension has a problem whereby the script execution policy will not allow scripts to be executed , therefore the DSC script provided updates the execution policy before the DSC extension is run and then sets it back to default once the configuration has been applied.

 Click the button below to deploy

 <a href="https://azuredeploy.net" target="_blank">